 Becoming a Firefighter in Ontario

-Most cities and towns throughout Ontario have personnel departments responsible for the recruitment and selection of firefighters for the municipal fire service.
-However, the fire service may hire directly without the benefit of a municipal personnel department.
-Although the Office of the Fire Marshal of Ontario does not recruit firefighters, we offer you some tips and general information that you may find useful in pursuing a career as a firefighter.
-The fire service in Ontario utilizes volunteer or part-time firefighters, and recruits firefighters on a regular basis.
+Most cities and towns throughout Ontario have human resources departments responsible for the recruitment and selection of firefighters for the municipal fire service, however, the fire service may hire directly without the benefit of their human resources department.
+Although the Ontario Office of the Fire Marshal and Emergency Management (OFMEM) does not recruit firefighters, we can offer you some tips and general information that you may find useful in pursuing a career as a firefighter.
+The fire service in Ontario utilizes volunteer, part-time and full-time firefighters, and recruits firefighters on a regular basis.

 Although qualifications may vary, a hiring municipality or fire service may require that you: